List of James Bond novels and short stories: Post-Fleming James Bond novels

-1968–1979
+1967–1979

 Following Fleming's death in 1964, Glidrose Productions, publishers of the James Bond novels and since renamed Ian Fleming Publications, approached author James Leasor to write a continuation novel, but he declined.
 Glidrose then commissioned Kingsley Amis, who, under the pseudonym of "Robert Markham", wrote Colonel Sun, which was published on 28 March 1968.

 In 1973, Glidrose permitted the publication of John Pearson's fictional biography of Bond entitled James Bond: The Authorized Biography of 007.
 This book, written in the first person, posits that Bond was a real person about whom Ian Fleming wrote a series of adventures.
 This is the only Bond work where the author shares the copyright with Glidrose.

-In 1977, the Eon Productions film The Spy Who Loved Me was released and, due to the radical differences between the film and the original novel of the same name, Eon productions authorised a novelization, James Bond, The Spy Who Loved Me.
+In 1977, the Eon Productions film The Spy Who Loved Me was released and, due to the radical differences between the film and the original novel of the same name, Eon Productions authorised a novelisation, James Bond, the Spy Who Loved Me.
 The 1979 film Moonraker, which other than the villain's name also substantially diverged from the source novel, was also produced in novel form, as James Bond and Moonraker; both books were written by screenwriter Christopher Wood.

 1981–1996: John Gardner

 In the 1980s, the Bond series was revived with new novels by John Gardner, although initially he almost turned the series down.
-Between 1981 and 1996, Gardner went on to write sixteen Bond books in total; two of the books he wrote—Licence to Kill and GoldenEye—were novelizations of Eon Productions films of the same name.
+Between 1981 and 1996, Gardner went on to write sixteen Bond books in total; two of the books he wrote—Licence to Kill and GoldenEye—were novelisations of Eon Productions films of the same name.
 Gardner stated that he wanted "to bring Mr. Bond into the 1980s", although he retained the ages of the characters as they were when Fleming had left them.
 Even though Gardner kept the ages the same, he made Bond grey at the temples as a nod to the passing of the years.
 In 1996, Gardner retired from writing James Bond books due to ill health.
-With the influence of the American publishers, Putnam's, the Gardner novels showed an increase in the number of Americanisms used in the book, such as a waiter wearing "pants", rather than trousers, in The Man from Barbarossa.
+With the influence of the American publishers, Putnam's, the Gardner novels showed an increase in the number of Americanisms used in the books, such as a waiter wearing "pants", rather than trousers, in The Man from Barbarossa.
 James Harker, writing in The Guardian, considered that the Gardner books were "dogged by silliness", giving examples of Scorpius, where much of the action is set in Chippenham, and Win, Lose or Die, where "Bond gets chummy with an unconvincing Maggie Thatcher".